devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Total value type: see properly partial.

-Type: short for value type.
+Type: short for object type.

 Type attribute: a mapping from a type to a value describing some characteristic of the type.
 Ex: sizeof in C++